wp-plugins/lightbox-plus/readme.txt

 == Frequently Asked Questions ==

+= Lightbox Plus doesn't work =

+Well, yes, it does.
+It's used by thousands of websites and if it doesn't work for you that because there is some problem with how it interacts with your site.

+The most common cause for it not working is a jQuery conflict cause by a theme or a plugin that either does not properly instantiate jQuery or instantiate s avery old version of jQuery.

+Here are things to try in order to see what the problem is.

+1. Check jQuery version and make sure you are using the lastest included in WordPress
+ * If it's an older version or not enqueued correctly it will cause problems
+ * It may be in your theme or another plugin
+2. You may be lacking <code>wp_footer()</code> function in your <code>footer.php</code> of your WordPress theme.
+ * Look at the default theme to see how it is implemented and add it into your theme.
+3. Try deactivating all plugins one at a time besides lightbox plus and see if if it starts working
+ * If it does work after deactivating on then there's a plugin conflict
+4. If deactivating plugins doesn't work then there might be a conflict with your theme
+ * To isolate you can try an different theme and see if it works
+5. Try changing to a different lightbox style/theme and see if that makes a difference
+ * There may be a style conflict of some sort
+6. Try deleting the plugin and reinstalling - it may have not completely updated correctly.
+ * You'll have to reset your settings so you might want to write them down.

-= I can't get Lightbox Plus to work, why not? =
+= It works for some images and not others, why not? =

 The problem may be with your WordPress theme, mangling image display properties.
 Try using another theme, that doesn't interfere with posted images.
-You may be lacking <code>wp_footer()</code> function in your <code>footer.php</code> of your WordPress theme.
-Look at the default theme to see how it is implemented.

-Alternately you may have other plugins that conflict with Lightbox Plus.
-Try disabling your other plugins and see if that helps.
-If it does, re-enable each plugin, one at a time to see which one is causing the conflict.
-Please let me know which plugin is causing the problem.

-Finally, it seems that recent version of WordPress (or perhaps the plugin is causing this in some way I am not aware of) do not automatically add the link to the full size image.
+It also seems that some more recent version of WordPress (or perhaps the plugin is causing this in some way I am not aware of) do not automatically add the link to the full size image.
 You must also make sure that when you are adding an image from the WordPress media dialog control you must make sure there is a link to the image in the Link URL field.
 The easiest way to get the correct link is to click on the link to image button beneath the field.  <a href="http://www.23systems.net/wp-content/uploads/2008/07/file.png">Visual depiction</a> of what is required when adding images in order for lightbox to function correctly.

 = Lightbox Plus doesn't work properly in browser X, Y, or Z (Chrome, Safari, Firefox, Opera, Explorer 6, 7, etc.)? =